-Before choosing and installing a pallet rack system for your warehouse, there are a few other basic but important things you should know.
+Before choosing and installing a pallet racking system for your warehouse, there are a few other basic but important things you should know.
 Getting down to the fundamentals, pallet racking is heavy-duty shelving that’s used to store bulk inventory, most commonly in a warehouse application.
 Often this inventory is palletized, hence the name “pallet rack,” but it doesn’t need to be.
 In fact, pallet racking can be used to store all manner of products.

 Pallet rack systems have a wide variety of sizes and capacity ratings, and are produced by a long list of manufactures both in the U.S. and abroad.
 In terms of components, selective pallet racking is fairly simple.
 There are three main components that make up the system, which include the upright frames, cross beams for shelf levels, and wire decks to go atop the cross beams for a larger surface area.

 While the overall design of pallet racking is straightforward, the design and engineering of the components itself is complex and rigorous, and components are extensively tested for strength, durability and overall performance.
 In addition to the racking itself, there’s an array of accessories frequently used with pallet rack.
 Examples of accessories include products like column guards, safety netting, anchor bolts, and wall ties.
 Many of these accessories serve the duel purposes of making the rack system safer while enhancing the performance, and sometimes the aesthetics of the racking.